smaclell/smaclell.github.io/_drafts/exterminators-2-focus-and-quality.md

 increase what I am capable of accomplishing.

 Being able to block out the world and focus on one thing is a skill.
-Like a muscle, continuously focusing on small tasks which add up to bigger goals will becomes easier the more your try to do it.
+Like a muscle, continuously focusing on small tasks which add up to bigger features will become easier the more your try to do it.
 Since most development activities are the sum of many small parts being able to focus and complete each of them will result in working more effectively.